 Manager of the County & City Councils

-I wish to place on record my thanks and admiration for the efforts of elected members, management and staff of the two authorities in maintaining a high level of service delivery, to the people of the county and city, against a background of reduced resources.
-Within the main body of this report the various activities and delivery of services and infrastructure projects being progressed by Kilkenny County & City Borough Council's are outlined
+I wish to express my thanks and appreciation for the efforts of elected members, management and staff of the two authorities in maintaining a high level of service delivery to the people of the county and city, especially under the stringent financial restrictions in which we now operate.
+Within the main body of this report the various activities and delivery of services and infrastructure projects being progressed by Kilkenny County & City Borough Council's are outlined.

-Finally I wish to thank the Cathaoirleach Cllr.
-Michael O'Brien and the Mayor Cllr.
-Malcolm Noonan for their chairmanships of the Councils and representation of the County and of the City with all sections of the community.
+In conclusion I wish to thank the Cathaoirleach Cllr.
+Catherine Connery and the Mayor Cllr.
+Martin Brett for their chairing of the Council's and representation of the County and of the City, with all sections of the community.

 I commend this annual report and I am confident that it will give an overview of the broad range of activities undertaken and the achievements of the Council's of the County & City of Kilkenny in 2010.